employee advocacy platforms vs social media tools

 Managing an employee advocacy program with your existing social media tool is possible, depending on the features required and the size of your program.

-It may also be easier to gain buy-in from leadership to upgrade a tool your marketing team is already using.
+It may also be easier to gain leadership buy-in to upgrade a tool your marketing team already uses.

 However, it’s important to keep in mind that these platforms are designed for marketers.

-They may not be user-friendly for employees who aren’t experienced with social media, and often miss key features for internal communications and user adoption.
+They may not be user-friendly for employees who aren’t experienced with social media, and often miss key features in important areas like user adoption, engagement, and internal comms.

-In addition, the support and training offered by social media solutions such as Hootsuite and Sprout Social will naturally be less tailored for employee advocacy compared to a dedicated solution.
+In addition, the support and training offered by social media solutions will naturally be less tailored to employee advocacy than a dedicated solution.

 The final option for managing an employee advocacy program is a dedicated platform.